This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Normally, permissions for folders in your WordPress directory are set to 755 and permissions for files are set to 644 unless you’ve been instructed by a plugin developer or service provider to set different permissions for specific folders or files.

 You can check and set permissions in your WordPress installation directory using an FTP program.
-For more information on setting file permissions, see the tutorial below:
+For more information on setting file permissions, see this tutorial:

 Setting permissions incorrectly can disable important features on your site, compromise site security, or prevent new content and information from being added to your WordPress directory folders.
-If you don’t know what you are doing or are not confident making changes in your server, contact your host or use professional WordPress support services.
+If you don’t know what you are doing or are not confident making changes in your server, contact your web hosting provider or use professional WordPress support services.

 Corrupted Core Files